mlockett42/historygraph-poc/readme.txt

 Go to the window for test2 do send and Receive the message from test1 should have arrive

-Send a message to test1
+Go to the window for test1 and choose Send/Receive

+Go to the window for test2 and choose Send/Receive

-In both communicators look at the contacts list they should see the other one
+In both communicators look at the contacts list they should see the other one and list them as 'Is encrypted' If it says not encrypted they have not finished exchanging keys with each other

 The two communicator will now have each others keys

 In test1's communicator start a new checkers game and invite test2

-Open the game and make the first move then choose Send/Receive from the menu
+Open the game and make the first move then choose Send/Receive from the menu.
+Note you need to make the first move to share the game

-IN test2 communicator window run Send/Receive and then look at the list of checkers games
+In test2 communicator window run Send/Receive and then look at the list of checkers games

 You need to choose send/receive from the menus immediately after or before any move.
-This is automatic (yet)
+This is not automatic (yet)

 Test using a simulator local email server
 -----------------------------------------
 Open another console window
+cd ~/1/historygraph-poc
 source bin/activate
 python
-This will start the python prompt next type in import testingmailserver testingmailserver.StartTestingMailServer("historygraph.io", {"username":"password","username1":"","username2":""})
+This will start the python prompt next type in import testingmailserver testingmailserver.StartTestingMailServer("historygraph.io", {"username":"password","username1":"password","username2":"password"})

 The SMTP port is 10025 to POP3 port is 10026.
 The the server address is the first parameter.
 The second parameter is a dict of usernames and passwords.
 You will also need to change the mypoplib.py and mysmtplib.py files to set the testingmode variable to True, because we are emulating the test server

 This will start the emailer running in another thread.
-Don't quit the Python iterpreter that will close down the email server.
+Don't quit the Python interpreter that will close down the email server.
 Type in
 testingmailserver.ResetMailDict()
+if you wish to clear out all emails on this in memory server